ridhwandll/ridhwandll.github.io/RidSite/content/posts/BUPFail.md

 <br>

-I know I shouldn't care about BUP, we don't care for BUP, it was more like a tourist exam.... but it fees sad for some reason even though I didn't prepare for it, getting rejected is tough.
+I know I shouldn't care about BUP, we don't care for BUP, it was more like a tourist exam.... but it feels sad for some reason even though I didn't prepare for it, getting rejected is tough.

 Waiting for the people to say